sophiyaberdiyeva/Crime-data-from-LA-mining/README.md

-This is a project on crime in Los Angeles
+This is a project on crime in Los Angeles, prepared for Data Mining classes.